abdeleb/circle-agency-website/README.md

 - Web components for the header, footer and newsletter
 - Scroll to top button in the home page
 - 404 Not Found error page
-- CSS animations for the Scroll to top and the 404 error page
 - Form validation
 - Modal vanilla js window to show messages
 - Favicon